MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-appearance.md

 # Appearance profile settings in Windows Terminal

-The settings listed below are specific to each unique profile.
-If you'd like a setting to apply to all of your profiles, you can add it to the `defaults` section above the list of profiles in your settings.json file.
+The settings listed below affect the visual settings of each profile separately.
+If you'd like a setting to apply to all of your profiles, you can add it to the `defaults` section above the list of profiles in your [settings.json file](../get-started.md#settings-json-file).

 ```json
 "defaults":